-MBARI has developed an autonomous underwater vehicle (AUV) with capabilities to map the seafloor with higher resolution than is possible with hull-mounted or towed sonar systems.
+MBARI has developed autonomous underwater vehicles (AUVs) with capabilities to map the seafloor with higher resolution than is possible with hull-mounted or towed sonar systems.

-The MBARI mapping AUV is a torpedo-shaped vehicle equipped with four mapping sonars that operate simultaneously during a mission.
-The sonars are a swath multibeam sonar, two sidescan sonars, and a sub-bottom profiler.
+There are now two AUVs with these capabilities in the MBARI fleet.
+The vehicles are equipped with four mapping sonars that operate simultaneously during a mission: a swath multibeam sonar, two sidescan sonars, and a sub-bottom profiler.
 The multibeam sonar produces high-resolution bathymetry (analogous to topography on land), the sidescan sonars produce imagery based on the intensity of the sound energy’s reflections, and the subbottom profiler penetrates sediments on the seafloor, allowing the detection of layers within the sediments, faults, and depth to the basement rock.
 All components are rated to 6,000 meters depth.
-The vehicle is launched on programmed missions and runs on its own battery power until it returns to the ship, as programmed, for recovery.
+The vehicles are launched on programmed missions and run on their own battery power until they return to the ship, as programmed, for recovery.

-In honor of MBARI’s long-time Board member Dr. D. Allan Bromley of Yale University, who passed away in 2004, the mapping AUV was christened the D. Allan B.
+In honor of MBARI’s long-time Board member Dr. D. Allan Bromley of Yale University, who passed away in 2004, the first Mapping AUV was christened the D. Allan B.

 Purpose and motivation

-A fundamental activity in oceanography is to use mapping technology to image the structure and character of the seafloor.
-Sonars that are hull-mounted or towed do provide high quality seafloor maps in shallow water, but cannot show elusive seafloor features such as lava flows or slumps at depths of more than 100 meters.
-1
+A fundamental activity in marine science is to use mapping technology to image the structure and character of the seafloor.
+Sonars that are hull-mounted or towed can provide high quality seafloor maps in shallow water, but cannot show details in seafloor features such as lava flows or slumps in typical ocean depths.